API Reference

 2. Monitor memory: Use memory_limit parameters

-3. Enable logging: Set verbose=true in functions
+3. Enable logging: Set verbose=true in functions where applicable

 4. Test subset: Use smaller datasets for debugging